 Open-pollinated seeds produce fruit whose seeds will grow true to type.
 If you intend to save seeds for future use, always choose open-pollinated varieties.

-The price of fruit seeds varies depending on the number and type of seeds you're buying, but you needn't spend much.
+The price of fruit seeds varies depending on the number and type of seeds, but you needn't spend much.

-Inexpensive: If you don't have much to spend, you can buy a single packet of fruit seeds for less than $5.
+Inexpensive: If you don't have much to spend, you can get a single packet of fruit seeds for less than $5.

-Mid-priced: For between $5 and $15, you can buy variety packs featuring several types of fruit seeds.
+Mid-priced: For between $5 and $15, you can find variety packs featuring several types of fruit seeds.

 Expensive: Large multipacks of fruit seeds can cost between $15 and $45.
 Some of these may also include small containers, soil pucks, or other useful extras.